microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 ## Why do I receive a 404 Not Found error?

-The following list shows some reasons why you might encounter a `404 Not Found` error:
+The following are some reasons why you might encounter a `404 Not Found` error:

-* **Recent Call**: If the call was made within the last 60 minutes, the call record might not be generated yet.
+* **Recent call**: If the call was made within the last 60 minutes, the call record might not be generated yet.
 Wait 60 minutes after the call ended and try again.
-* **Old Call**: If the call is older than 30 days, the Call Records API returns a 404 Not Found error by design.
+* **Old call**: If the call is older than 30 days, the call records API returns a `404 Not Found` error by design.
-* **Other Issues**: If neither of the reasons apply, check for any outages reported by the Call Records API team in the "Health" tab of the [Teams Admin Portal](https://admin.teams.microsoft.com/).
-Also, you can open a [Support Ticket](https://developer.microsoft.com/graph/support) with the Call Records API team for assistance.
+* **Other issues**: If neither of the reasons apply, check for any outages reported by the call records API team in the **Health** tab of the [Teams Admin Portal](https://admin.teams.microsoft.com/).
+Also, you can open a [support ticket](https://developer.microsoft.com/graph/support) with the call records API team for assistance.